Enjoy sex like you used to

 Flirting

-After learning the ground rules, we were free to do what we wanted.
-But it’s not like the crowd suddenly exploded into a full-blown orgy.
-Most people continued mingling, and my husband and I ended up talking with a gorgeous couple who looked to be in their 20s.
-After covering the basics, like where we all lived, how long we’d been in the LS, and how many sex parties we’d been to (they had been to several), I was flattered when they invited us upstairs, where I imagined the group sex was already happening.
+After learning the ground rules, we were free to explore the space at our own pace.
+But it's not as if the room instantly erupted into a wild scene.
+Most guests continued mingling, and my husband and I struck up a conversation with a gorgeous couple who appeared to be in their twenties.
+We exchanged the usual lifestyle small talk, like where we lived, how long we’d been ethically non-monogamous, and how many events we’d attended.
+They had been to several, and their ease was both welcoming and reassuring.

 Voyeurism